 - Apprentices avoid student debt as there’s no tuition fees to pay.
 The employer or the government will pay the tuition fee.

 - Apprentices receive a wage whilst completing their studies.

 - Increased potential to earn a higher salary.

-Barnsley College offers a multitude of apprenticeship pathways at Level 2 to 5 in a range of sectors including Art, Graphics and Fashion; Business; Catering and Hospitality; Childcare and Education Professions; Construction; Engineering; Hair and Beauty; Health and Social Care Professions; Sport; Travel and Tourism; and Warehousing and Logistics.
+Barnsley College offers a multitude of apprenticeship pathways at Level 2 to 6 in a range of sectors including Art, Graphics and Fashion; Business; Catering and Hospitality; Childcare and Education Professions; Construction; Engineering; Hair and Beauty; Health and Social Care Professions; Leadership and Management; Sport; Travel and Tourism; and Warehousing and Logistics.
 To see our latest offer visit the Apprenticeship department webpage.